Everyone in sales should know the ABC acronym: Always Be Closing.

 Social selling builds your network.
 And LinkedIn research shows that social selling leads to 45 percent more sales opportunities.
 Plus, those who use social selling are 51 percent more likely to hit their quota.

-It was found that 94 percent of B2B buyers did online research before purchasing from a business.
+It was found that 74% percent of B2B buyers did more than half their research online before purchasing from a business.
 If they’re already looking for you on your channels, qualifying and converting them is made easier by reaching out to them online.

 It really isn’t news that most consumers aren’t fans of cold calling.

-In fact, InsideView shared that 90 percent of them never even respond to them.
+Peak Sales Recruiting shared that 80 percent of cold calls go to voicemail... and prospects don't respond to them.
 Social selling makes it a lot easier to meet consumers where they are more comfortable.

 With 67 percent of the buyer’s journey being done online today, it only makes sense for sales teams to transition to where the market is.
 Businesses that haven’t adapted to this new consumer behavior are falling behind.